PATRIC3/p3_docs/docroot/cli_tutorial/cli_installation.rst

  * PCs running Windows 7 or newer.

-Distribution packages for the releases may be found at the `PATRIC github release site
+Distribution packages for the releases may be found at the `BV-BRC github release site
 <https://github.com/PATRIC3/PATRIC-distribution/releases>`_.

 The installation details differ between the major operating systems.
 We will discuss each in turn.